EvanQuan/vmath-plus/README.md

 `<Plug>(vmath_plus#visual_analyze_buffer)` does the same thing but prints the result in a small read-only buffer at the bottom of the window instead of echoing it.
-The buffer is persistently open until you manually close it, and lets you copy and paste portions of it as you please.
+The buffer is persistently open until you manually close it with `q`, and lets you copy and paste portions of it as you please.

 ### Report